emma-33/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 Function 7 : replaces or adds key/value in a dictionary
 Function 8 : deletes a key in a dictionary
 Function 9 : returns a new dictionary with all values multiplied by 2
+Function 10 : returns a key with the biggest integer value